-Since the age of 15, Ken Svendson has been involved in Auto racing.
-A 1949 Ford Stock Car was his first racer built with the help of Jalopy driver Jack McClelland in Ken s father s service station at Chase River south of Nanaimo.
-Being to young to drive himself, he recruited Bob Raynor to perform the duties.
-Once old enough and over the next 47 years, Ken drove race cars in a number of classes, on many circuits including B Modifieds, Super Modifieds, Claimers, Island Super Stocks, Old Timers, and Sprint Cars.
-Racing every track, on Vancouver Island including Grandview Bowl, Western Speedway, Saratoga Speedway, and Cassidy Speedway.
-Travelling to tracks across B.C. and Washington State garnering many impressive finishes.
-In 1975 he won the MIARA Super Stock Championship and 1979 he captured the Strawberry Cup.
+Since the age of 15, Ken Svendson has been involved in auto racing.
+A 1949 Ford Stockcar was his first racer, built with the help of Jalopy driver Jack McClellan in Ken’s father’s service station in Chase River, south of Nanaimo.
+Being too young to drive himself, he recruited Bob Raynor to perform the duties.
+Once old enough and over the next 47 years, Ken drove racecars in a number of classes and on many circuits including B-Modifieds, Super Modifieds, Claimers, Island Super Stocks, Old Timers, and Sprint cars.
+He ran at every track on Vancouver Island including Nanaimo’s “Grandview Bowl” and at Western, Saratoga, and Cassidy Speedways.
+In addition, he travelled to tracks across B.C. and Washington State, garnering many impressive finishes.
+In 1975 he won the “Mid Island Auto Racing Association” (MIARA) Super Stock Championship and in 1979 he captured Western Speedway’s “Strawberry Cup”.

-Ken s ingenuity for repairing broken parts or sweeping the shop floor to enable the assembly of a race engine has saved numerous racers from elimination.
-Ken has contributed tremendously to the sport of auto racing on Vancouver Island.
-In the eyes of many of those who have received his assistance, Ken is one of the local “greats”.
+Ken’s knowledge and skill in repairing broken parts has often saved numerous cash-strapped racers from elimination.
+Ken has contributed tremendously to the sport of auto racing on Vancouver Island and in the eyes of many of those who have received his assistance, Ken is one of the local “greats”.

 When the green flag drops on a new race season, you will probably see him in the stands at local events.